Tax Foreclosure Auctions & Environmental Auctions

 Properties can be residential, vacant lots, parking lots, mixed use, and commercial buildings.

-There are no pre-qualification requirements (unlike the surplus auctions), but you must present a deposit of $5,000 at the auction and pay the remaining balance by the following week.
+There are no pre-qualification requirements (unlike the surplus auctions), but you must pay a deposit of $5,000 for each property where you have the winning bid at the auction and pay the remaining balance by the following week.

 The preliminary list of properties is published in a local newspaper for 4 consecutive weeks leading up to the auction.
-The list is subject to change until the commencement of the auction, as property owners are given the opportunity to pay their balances until the property is auctioned.
+The property list is subject to change.

 For more information on Tax Foreclosure Auctions, click here: Tax Foreclosure FAQ